I recently coached an accomplished client with highly marketable experience, who was struggling to land a new job.

 During our first meeting, Andrea expressed concern about her salary requirements, which she hoped to match with her most recent position.
 She’d been interviewing, and when the final decision came down to her and another candidate, she felt she may have been pricing herself out of a job.
 She assumed the hiring manager would hire the candidate they could pay the least.

 I explained that a professional brand is more than a list of qualifications.
-Andrea’s history of advancement clearly displays attributes important beyond skill set.
-In fact, studies show a candidate’s personality traits can matter as much as technical skills in hiring decisions, and that her demonstrated flexibility along with an eagerness to learn and grow are top among them.
+In fact, studies show a candidate’s personality traits can matter as much as technical skills in hiring decisions.
+This candidate’s work history displayed attributes important beyond skill set, but they needed to be clearly spelled out.

 This conversation came as a timely reminder to me of the value of developing a professional brand to meet career goals.
 We get so focused on keywords and referral networking in order to land the interview, we sometimes forget that what really gives us the edge goes beyond what you read on a resume.